 One thing I do buy from Whole Foods consistently are eggs.
 They sell eggs from a local Minnesota farm that are free range and all that good stuff for only $2.99, much cheaper than other brands or retailers.

 This week, the only things I bought at Whole Foods were my eggs, Tessemae’s BBQ sauce, almond milk and pork shoulder, totaling $23.56.
-But remember, half of that 4 pound pork shoulder went into the freezer for later and the almond milk will last me longer than just this week, both of which will make my costs cheaper later on.
+I could have made my own BBQ and almond milk to save money, too.
+And remember, half of that 4 pound pork shoulder went into the freezer for later and the almond milk will last me longer than just this week, both of which will make my costs cheaper later on.

 I also buy bacon from here that is Whole30 compliant.
 I received the bacon I ate this week for free, but I will add it to the total cost to try to be as true to the actual cost of the things I ate as possible.
 One package of bacon was more than I needed this week, so the other half will also be used next week.